Legal and visa - Case studies

 Common questions

-What clients in legal and visa usually ask first.
+What legal and visa owners ask before saying yes.

 Is AI safe to use with sensitive personal documents?